JonathanMWerner/preservedCoexp/README.md

 ## Beginning analysis

-preservedCoexp takes as input a normalized gene-by-sample expression matrix.
+preservedCoexp takes as input a normalized gene-by-sample expression matrix, this is the exp\_data object in the code below.
 We recommend CPM normalization.
 This package was originally designed to work with single-cell expression data, but a bulk gene-by-sample expression matrix would work as well.

 ``` r
 library(preservedCoexp)